 The consumer of media incurs nominal low to no cost, the reputation of the source is its prime capital.
 It was not the drop in print media that eroded media reputations.
 There was something else that could only be ascertained through meta analysis and hive mind politik.

-The public is more conscious less willing to accept relativism and disingenuous rhetoric today.
-The media has been a been a part of the evolution of public consciousness and without it we are lost in the desert.
+The public is more conscious, less willing to accept relativism and disingenuous rhetoric today.
+The media has been a part of the evolution of public consciousness and without it, we are lost in the desert.
 The if-it-bleeds-it-leads approach frames positive information as fiction and embraces scandal as fact.